 Price: Determined on a case-by-case basis.

-Seedrs is another equity crowdfunding platforms that connects entrepreneurs with investors, allowing buyers and investors to exchange shares.
+Seedrs is another equity crowdfunding platform that connects entrepreneurs with investors, allowing buyers and investors to exchange shares.
 The platform isn't just for fundraising and connecting to investors, either; it helps entrepreneurs network and acquire customers as well, all from the same platform.

 Price: If the fundraiser is successful, you'll be charged a 6% fee plus payment processing.
 In addition, there's a £2,500 completion fee that covers administrative support such as communicating with investors.